AI Infrastructure & GPU Compute

 Technical explanation

 AI infrastructure spans data and feature pipelines, training and fine-tuning environments, GPU scheduling, inference serving, model registries, observability, secrets, policy, and deployment workflows.
-In 2026, the best patterns centralize control without turning platform teams into gatekeepers for every experiment.
+This year, the best patterns centralize control without turning platform teams into gatekeepers for every experiment.
 Teams need reusable infrastructure for model access, telemetry, and environment boundaries, while product groups need a straightforward path from prototype to production.

 For GPU-backed systems, capacity planning and memory behavior are central.
 Multi-tenant workloads need isolation, queueing discipline, and realistic controls around VRAM, batching, and fallback routing.
 For private systems, the stack also needs auditability, secrets handling, and clean trust boundaries.
 This is less glamorous than a demo reel, but a healthy platform lets you keep shipping after the applause fades.